rowlul/modthara/README.md

 ﻿# Modthara

 Cross-platform Baldur's Gate 3 mod manager and library.
-Currently provides a documented and tested public API for reading PAK and LSX files, as well as handling mod order.
+Manage mods without launching the game.

 ## Usage

+> [!WARNING]
+> Old patches of the game are never supported.
+Please update to Patch 7 or later and/or buy the game on Steam or GOG.

 ### App